 - Isn’t sprint planning once a week time consuming?

-- Yes.
+- I feel less stressed and more productive.
 I come in every week focused and with the end goal in mind.
-When we had 2-week sprints, it was so easy to under and over-estimate tasks, over promise or under deliver frequently.
+When I worked under 2-week sprints, it was so easy to over-estimate tasks.
+When you have a short sprint, it really forces you to break down your work into smaller more manageable tasks.

 How does long is your team’s work sprint?
 Do you think 1-week sprints would be effective for your team?